 Stock exchanges are essentially stock markets.
 These are markets where shares of companies are bought and sold.
-One of the most popular stock exchanges in the world is the New York Stock Exchange, or NYSE.
+One of the most popular stock exchanges in the world is the New York Stock Exchange (NYSE).

 28. Expense Ratio

-Expense ratios are most commonly used when determining fund valuations.
+Expense ratios are most commonly used when determining the cost of investing in an investment-grade fund.
 They represent the percentage of the fund’s assets that will be used to cover annual expenses.
 A fund with an expense ratio of 1% will spend 1% of its assets on costs annually.